Second arrest made in South Carolina mall shooting - NewsBreak

 “This is not an indictment on gun ownership,” Holbrook said. ”This is an indictment on the availability of firearms on the street for people that have illegal intentions, nefarious intentions to use those firearms against others.”

-Three mass shootings in the U.S. over the Easter holiday weekend — two in South Carolina and one in Pennsylvania — capped a monthlong spate of gun violence across the nation.
+Three mass shootings in the U.S. over the Easter holiday weekend capped a monthlong spate of gun violence across the nation.

 In South Carolina, at least nine people were shot early Sunday at Cara's Lounge in Hampton County, according to South Carolina’s State Law Enforcement Division.
 No one was reported killed in the violence at the nightclub.